OSDeploy/GitBook/drivers/driver-repository.md

 ## Drivers\Download

 This is where I will download all of my Drivers.
 When working with Model Packs, all the original CAB or ZIP files will remain here, unmodified.
 This way if I need to extract a new copy, everything is in one place.

 ---

-## Drivers\Extract

-This will contain an Extracted copy of all my Drivers.
-I consider this my Master Source before I do any modifications to the content.

----